Skip to Content Skip to Footer

 Apply for admission to EFSC.

-1. Complete the High School Dual Enrollment online application by the established deadline.
-Spring Term 2024 students must have met the October 9th deadline to apply and completed admissions requirements by the October 19th deadline.
+1. Complete the High School Dual Enrollment online application by the established deadline, which can be viewed in the calendar dates shared through this page.
 You are exempt from paying the application fee.

 2. If you are a public school student, the College will contact your high school for your transcript and the school will send it electronically to EFSC.
 Private school students should request their school send an official transcript to an EFSC Admissions Office.